matbuoro/GrowthEnhanced/code/README.md

 This folder contains R scripts to run analysis for PHENOTYPES and COMMUNITY & ECOSYSTEMS.
 Results have to be saved in a *results* folder.
-Then, we used R packages *rstanarm* and *bayesplot* (see R script *PosteriorCheck*) to perform diagnostics.
+Then, we used R packages *rstanarm* and *bayesplot* (see R script *PosteriorCheck*) to perform analysis, predictions and diagnostics.

 Models comparison were performed using the R package *loo*.

+Note that the R script "ANALYSIS_COMMUNITY_ECOSYSTEM.R" do not replicate models for all datasets (i.e, With fish, without fish, Surber,...).
+Instead, one have to select the dataset to analyse (see lines 35-38).

 ## PHENOTYPES